SimplexCC/sell-docs/source/includes/_get-dst-crypto-addr.md

 # get-dst-crypto-addr #

-A query from Simplex to you, asking where you would like crypto currencies sent to.
+A query from Simplex to you, asking where you would like cryptocurrency sent to.

 If you are the entity:

- * Representing the end-user in a BuyCrypto  transaction (a wallet application, an exchange, etc.), OR
+ * Representing the end-user in a BuyCrypto transaction (a wallet app, an exchange, etc.), _or_
- * (In case of a refund) Representing the end-user in a SellCrypto transaction (a wallet application, an exchange, etc.), OR
+ * (In case of a refund) Representing the end-user in a SellCrypto transaction (a wallet app, an exchange, etc.), _or_
- * Buying crypto currencies from end-users in a SellCrypto transaction (a "Liquidity Receiver") ... then we need to know where to send the crypto currencies to.
+ * Buying cryptocurrency from end-users in a SellCrypto transaction (a "Liquidity Receiver")

+... then we need to know where to send the cryptocurrency to.

-In all cases, you may choose any of the following:
+In either case, you may choose any of the following:

- * If you are the entity initiating the Simplex transaction (a wallet application, an exchange, etc.), send the relevant destination crypto address as part of `initiate`
+ * If you are the entity initiating the Simplex transaction (a wallet app, an exchange, etc.), you can send the relevant destination crypto address as part of `initiate`.
- * Use a pre-configured crypto address
+ * Use a pre-configured crypto address.
- * We may get a bulk of destination addresses from you ahead of time
+ * We may get a bulk of destination addresses from you ahead of time.
- * We may ask you specifically per transaction
+ * We may ask you specifically per transaction.

-`get-dst-crypto-addr` is used by Simplex for the latter two cases.
+Simplex uses `get-dst-crypto-addr` for the latter two cases.

 ## Synopsis ##